rolling-scopes-school/tasks/tasks/rslang/english-for-kids-translated.md

 - take care of interactivity of clickable elements - hovering the elements changes the appearance of it along with the state of the cursor.
 Use different styles for active and inactive states of the element

 ## Evaluation criteria:
-**The maximum mark for the task: 170 points for a cross-check / 200 points when checked by a mentor**
+**The maximum score for the task: 170 points for a cross-check / 200 points when checked by a mentor**

 ### Basic scope +50/+80